bullet-db/bullet-db.github.io/docs/pubsub/kafka.md

 2. You may use two topics and partition one or both for scalability when reading and writing
 3. You may use two topics and partition one or both for sharding across multiple Web Service instances (and multiple instances in your Backend)

 You can accomplish all this with partition maps.
 You can configure what partitions your Publishers (Web Service or Backend) will write to using ```bullet.pubsub.kafka.request.partitions``` and what partitions your Subscribers will read from using ```bullet.pubsub.kafka.response.partitions```.
 Providing these to an instance of the Web Service or the Backend in the YAML file ensures that the Publishers in that instance only write to these request partitions and Subscribers only read from the response partitions.
 The Publishers will randomly adds one of the response partitions in the messages sent to ensure that the responses only arrive to one of those partitions this instance's Subscribers are waiting on.
 For more details, see the [configuration file](https://github.com/bullet-db/bullet-kafka/blob/master/src/main/resources/bullet_kafka_defaults.yaml).
+You can choose to disable this latter behavior by disabling ```bullet.pubsub.kafka.partition.routing.enable``` and letting Kafka decide which partition to send the message to.
+This is useful if you are using Bullet for [asynchronous queries](../ws/setup.md#asynchronous-query-configuration) primarily and you do not care which Web Service instance (assuming you have many) handles the results.

 ## Security